Monthly Tech-Tip from Tony Hansen SignUp

 This picture has its own page with more detail, click here to see it.

-Fire-Red is a 50:50 mix of St. Rose Red and M2 with 10% A1 bentonitic clay.
+Fire-Red clay is a 50:50 mix of St. Rose Red and M2 with 10% A1 bentonitic clay.
 The St. Rose is a red fireclay, not useful on its own in reduction firing (because it is too refractory).
 The M2 supplies iron staining but also natural feldspar to mature the body enough to make it fire strong.
-The A1clay contributes iron pyrite speckle and plasticity.
-In heavy reduction, with a little more feldspar added, this body can fire metallic.
+The A1 clay contributes iron pyrite speckle and plasticity (in heavy reduction, with a little more feldspar added, this body can fire metallic).
 The glaze is G2571A bamboo.
-This piece exhibits the trimming ring (one third of the way up) which divides the throw surface (upper) with the trimmed one (lower).
+This piece exhibits the trimming ring (one third of the way up) which divides the thrown surface (upper) with the trimmed one (lower).

 This picture has its own page with more detail, click here to see it.

-The pattern was painted using wax resist and the glaze was applied by pouring.
-This recipe was the product of multiple previous versions and experience in learning how to process wood ash to a finer particle size.
-This glaze melted to such a good surface that it was suitable for functional ware.
-These glazes were among my earliest successes in formulating glazes, hundreds of pieces grew from this.
+The pattern was painted using wax resist, and the glaze was applied by pouring.
+This recipe was the product of multiple previous versions and experience in learning how to process wood ash to a finer particle size and host it in a recipe that melted to the right degree.
+This glaze fired to such a good surface that it was suitable for functional ware.
+These were among Tony's earliest successes in formulating glazes, hundreds of pieces grew from this.
 M332 is a coarse-particled clay body and most glazes pinhole on it if not slow-cooled.
 Yet these ash glazes produced defect-free surfaces (albeit with plenty of variegation from the impurities intrinsic to the material).
-Electric kilns began taking pottery by storm in the 1970s, I always tested the size limits of ours with the largest possible pieces.
+Electric kilns began taking pottery by storm in the 1970s and he often tested them with the largest possible pieces.

 This picture has its own page with more detail, click here to see it.

-During the 1980s, I made these in multiple pieces to achieve heights of 2-3 feet.
-I was unable to produce more bellied forms because our clays did not have sufficient plasticity (however other customers were able to do it).
+During the 1980s, he made these in multiple pieces to achieve heights of 2-3 feet.
+He was unable to produce more bellied forms because the clays did not have sufficient plasticity (however, some customers were able to do it).
 This one has a wide band of slip made using St. Rose red clay, it was applied at leather hard.
 The wheat design was carved in at leather hard.
 The bare clay patches were achieved by wax resisting the bisqued pieces before pour-glazing the outsides.

 This picture has its own page with more detail, click here to see it.